 - It highlights sentences that are hard to read.
 This can include run-on sentences and those that are too long or wordy.

 - It goes one step further and highlights sentences that are very hard to read.
-The basic “hard to read” sentences can sometimes be left alone when tone or style are taken into consideration.
-These “very” hard to read sentences should not be ignored.
+The basic “hard to read” sentences can sometimes be left alone when tone or style is taken into consideration.
+These “very” hard-to-read sentences should not be ignored.

-Improving these five things make for better readability.
+Improving these five things makes for better readability.
 It gives your writing a good flow and allows readers to more easily understand what you are saying.

-The online Hemingway editor is free to use, but they also offer an upgrade.
-For one payment of $19.99 you can get a number of bonuses:
+The online Hemingway editor is free to use, but it also offers an upgrade.
+For one payment of $19.99, you can get several bonuses.